annatomka/angular2-superhero-demo/README.md

 This is a simple Angular 2.0.0-alpha.25 example based on the tutorial from angular.io.

+## Demo

+You can see the application in action in this [Demo](https://batmanvsuperman.firebaseapp.com).

 ## Installation

 Install tsc compiler to compile TypeScript: